anno-mods/Modinfo/modinfo-format.md

 ### `Category` (mandatory)

 The localized category of your mod.
+Only English is mandatory, other languages are optional.

 Here are some recommended category names.
 They are not standardized by the modloader or mod managers to group (yet?).